 - Dirt and oils can become trapped under the agitator (in top loading machines).
 If possible, remove the agitator to clean the inside as well as the portion of the tub that is covered by the agitator.

 - Liquid detergents can become built up on the outer edges of the tub.
 As it is drained through the holes, the detergent begins to build up.
 This can leak back into the laundry and result in spotting on the clothing.
+Use a Washer Cleaning Product, or simply run the washer on empty on the largest load setting and add either a can of Coca Cola or a cup of white vinegar (and nothing else).

 - If there are oily rags or cloths (even kitchen cloths and towels can be the culprit) in the laundry, the grease that is removed from the cloths may be transferring to the other clothing.
+Always wash these separately, and if possible, pre-wash them by hand in the sink with some dish liquid.

 - Reactions between laundry detergents and fabric softeners can leave spots on the clothing.
 If the spots come off with a simple hand washing, this may be the problem.
+Skip the fabric softener for a few loads to see if the problem persists as well.
+White vinegar can be used as an alternative to commercial fabric softeners, just add a splash (about 1/4-1/2 cup to a large load) to the rinse cycle.

 Removing Oil Spots from Laundry:

-- To remove spots caused by oil, see the guide How to Remove Engine Oil and Grease Stains.
+- To remove spots caused by engine oil, see the guide How to Remove Engine Oil and Grease Stains.

 - To remove chapstick grease spots from clothing, see the guide How to Remove Chapstick from Clothing.